lsst/rsp_lsst_io/docs/index.rst

 .. grid:: 3

-   .. grid-item-card:: New to the Science Platform?
+   .. grid-item-card:: Sign up for an account
-      :link: guides/getting-started/index
+      :link: guides/getting-started/get-an-account
       :link-type: doc

-      Make your first query in the portal and launch your first notebook session.
       Learn how to request an account and log in.

    .. grid-item-card:: User guides